UW Health general surgeons treat Conn's syndrome via a minimally-invasive procedure called laparoscopic adrenalectomy.

 The condition occurs in about nine percent of all hypertensive patients, and symptoms primarily consist of high blood pressure.
 Other symptoms can include hypokalemia (low blood potassium level), headache and muscle weakness.

-Treatment for patients with adenoma generally consists of surgical removal, which can be performed via a minimally-invasive procedure called laparoscopic adrenalectomy.
+Treatment for patients with adenoma generally consists of surgical removal, which can be performed via a minimally invasive procedure called laparoscopic adrenalectomy, either through the front side (laparoscopic) or the back (retroperitoneoscopic).
 Patients with hyperplasia may be treated with drugs that block the effect of aldosterone.